k-stz/config-weaver-operator/notes.md

+## Scoped Clients vs. Impersonation (`kubectl --as <user>`) for Multitenancy
+While working on a multitenant feature of the ConfigMapSync controller, I initially implemented a solution that creates a new `controller-runtime` client for each tenant using a bearer token obtained via the Kubernetes TokenRequest API.
+The token is generated for a user-specified service account in the custom resource (CR).
+However, I started to question the efficiency of this approach, as it requires creating a new client for every service account and reconciliation loop, which could lead to resource overhead.
+This led me to consider Kubernetes impersonation (similar to `kubectl --as <user>), which sets an Impersonate-User HTTP header in API requests.
+I wondered if impersonation could allow reusing the existing client by dynamically swapping the identity, avoiding the need for multiple clients or token management.
+### My Current TokenRequest-Based Solution

+In my initial implementation, the user specifies a service account in the CR, and I use the `TokenRequest` API to generate a short-lived bearer token for that service account.
+I then create a `rest.Config`` with this token and instantiate a new controller-runtime client to perform operations on behalf of the service account.

+Why I like this approach:
+- Explicit permissions scoped to service account: The client’s actions are scoped to the RBAC permissions of the specified service account, making the authorization model clear and familiar to Kubernetes users.
+- Everyone know Kubernetes RBAC: By leverages standard Kubernetes RBAC, aligning with how users typically manage kubernetes permissions anyway.

+Drawbacks:
+- Resource overhead: Creating a new controller-runtime client for each tenant’s service account is resource-intensive, especially in a multitenant environment with frequent reconciliations.
+- Client management: Managing multiple clients (one per tenant) adds complexity, requiring caching or cleanup logic.
+- Token rotation: Tokens from the TokenRequest API are short-lived (typically 1 hour by default), requiring periodic refresh, which adds operational complexity.

+### Exploring Impersonation as an Alternative

+Impersonation, akin to `kubectl --as system:serviceaccount:namespace:name`, seemed like a promising alternative.
+Instead of creating a new client, I could configure the existing controller-runtime client to impersonate the desired service account by setting the Impersonate-User header in API requests.
+This would avoid generating tokens and potentially allow reusing the controller’s default client.

+Potential advantages of impersonation:

+- Client reuse: Impersonation modifies request headers, potentially allowing the same client to be used for different service accounts without creating new clients.
+- Namespace isolation: The controller’s service account can be granted impersonate permissions only for specific namespaces, enhancing security.
+(Note: The TokenRequest approach also allows scoping permissions, as the controller needs create permissions on tokenrequests subresources for specific service accounts, which can be similarly restricted.)
+- No token management: Impersonation eliminates the need to generate or rotate tokens, simplifying the implementation.

+Drawbacks of impersonation:

+- RBAC requirements: The controller’s service account needs impersonate permissions, which are powerful and must be carefully scoped to avoid security risks.
+However, the TokenRequest approach also requires significant permissions (create on tokenrequests), so the permission overhead is comparable.
+- Auditability: Impersonated actions are logged as performed by the controller’s service account, with the impersonated user noted in audit annotations.
+This makes tracing actions to specific tenants slightly less straightforward than with direct token-based authentication.
+- *Critical limitation*: Contrary to my initial hope, *impersonation does not allow dynamic reconfiguration of the existing client on a per-request basis => No client reuse.* In client-go and controller-runtime, impersonation is configured at the `rest.Config` level, requiring a new client for each impersonated identity.
+This means we still need to manage multiple clients, similar to the TokenRequest approach.

+Key insight: No Dynamic Impersonation in `controller-runtime`

+As far as I could gather anyway.

+### Potential improvements
+So we will stick with the TokenRequest and BearerToken client creation but we can
+- cache clients: thus reducing wasted resources
+- cache tokens: thus also optimize token rotation

 # Deployment
 The controller needs access to the Kubernetes-API, if that's the case it can be deployed.
 So this can be:
 - Inside the cluster inside a pod